-The centre of balance is the best mounting point for the head if angle float is to be used properly.
+The centre of balance is the best mounting point for the head if head float is to be used properly.

-Operating The Head Angle Float
+Operating The Head Float

-Place flail head on the ground and switch on angle float control, this opens the head ram to tank, and allows the ram to float in or out, maintaining full contact with the ground automatically.
+Place flail head on the ground and switch on head float control, this opens the head ram to tank, and allows the ram to float in or out, maintaining full contact with the ground automatically.
+Note, the rotor must be switched on and running to provide electric supply to the head float.

-To regain manual control switch off.
+To regain manual control switch off by pressing the green rocker switch.

-Do not fold the machine up for transport before turning off the angle float.
+Do not fold the machine up for transport before turning off the head float.